Stata

 Prob > F = 0.0259

-There are actually many different ways that I could have obtained the overall F tests for the a, b, and a by b terms.
+There are actually many different ways I could have obtained the overall F tests for the a, b, and a by b terms.

 Now that we have demonstrated that you can reproduce the results from the overparameterized model with an appropriate series of test statements after a cell means model, let us now look at a few different single degrees-of-freedom tests.
 (We will later see how to obtain these same single degrees-of-freedom tests after the overparameterized ANOVA.)
 You will want to look back at the table showing how c relates to a and b to see how these tests were constructed.